material-motion/material-motion/specifications/runtime.md

 Note that `Rotatable` is not listed.
 This is because we also removed the named intention for "name2" in this Transaction.

-The Runtime is now expected to fulfill its Plans.
+The Runtime is now expected to fulfill its Intentions.

-## Fulfill Plans
+## Fulfill Intentions

-A Runtime must translate Plans into executable logic.
+A Runtime must translate Intentions into executable logic.

-### Plan ↔ Executor association
+### Intention ↔ Executor association

-We'll assume a function exists that returns an object capable of fulfilling a Plan.
+We'll assume a function exists that returns an object capable of fulfilling a Intention.
 We'll call such an object an **executor**.
 The method signature for this method might look like this:

-    function executorForPlan(plan, target, existingExecutors) -> Executor
+    function executorForIntention(plan, target, existingExecutors) -> Executor

-This function will use a `Plan type → Executor type` lookup table.
+This function will use a `Intention type → Executor type` lookup table.
 The lookup can be implemented in many ways:

-**Plan → Executor**
+**Intention → Executor**

-Plans define the Executor they require.
-This requires Plans to be aware of their Executors, which is not ideal.
-It does, however, avoid a class of problems that exist if Executors can define which Plans they fulfill.
+Intentions define the Executor they require.
+This requires Intentions to be aware of their Executors, which is not ideal.
+It does, however, avoid a class of problems that exist if Executors can define which Intentions they fulfill.

-**Executor → Plan**
+**Executor → Intention**

-Executors define which Plans they can fulfill.
-This approach allows Plans to be less intelligent.
-It introduces the possibility of Executors conflicting on a given Plan.
+Executors define which Intentions they can fulfill.
+This approach allows Intentions to be less intelligent.
+It introduces the possibility of Executors conflicting on a given Intention.

 ### On commit: generate executors

-When a Transaction is committed, the Runtime must generate an executor for each Plan in the Transaction.
+When a Transaction is committed, the Runtime must generate an executor for each Intention in the Transaction.
 Consider the Transaction log we'd explored above:

     > transaction.log
     [